You have under 30 days.

 Here’s your action list right now:

-1. Check your census tract eligibility at dsireusa.org or or use the official 30C Tax Credit Eligibility Locator
+- Check your census tract eligibility at dsireusa.org or use the official 30C Tax Credit Eligibility Locator

 That’s it. $285 or more back in your pocket.
 One form.
 One deadline.
-Move now.
+Plan ahead to avoid delays.

 Frequently Asked Questions